michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.7.8 =
+- Fixed an issue that unit status was not properly updated when an action link is clicked.
 - Added the `Toggle Status` bulk action for the Auto-insert listing table.

 = 3.7.7 - 10/29/2018 =